Trapping an Atomic Ion using Time-Division Multiplexed Digital-to-Analog Converters

 Recently, we proposed an alternative method based on time-division multiplexing (TDM), employing a high-update-rate digital-to-analog converter (DAC) for scalable electrode control~\cite{ohira2025multiplexed}.
 While conventional QCCD systems typically allocate one DAC---operating at a few mega-updates per second (MUPS)---to each electrode~\cite{blakestad2010transport, blakestad2011near, akhtar2023high, kaushal2020shuttling, mordini2025multizone}, our method employs fewer high-speed DACs that sequentially generate voltage signals for multiple electrodes.
 These signals are routed via a demultiplexer to the corresponding electrodes, thereby reducing both the number of DACs and the overall wiring complexity.

+In our previous work~\cite{ohira2025multiplexed}, we proposed a TDM-based control scheme and demonstrated only a preliminary proof-of-concept with five multiplexed channels, without application to an actual ion trap.
 In this work, we present an experimental proof of concept for a TDM-based approach to scalable electrode control.
 We develop a system capable of controlling ten independent trap electrodes using only two DACs, and validate its functionality by trapping a single $^{40}\mathrm{Ca}^+$ ion in a surface-electrode trap.
+We also demonstrate a simple ion transport primitive.
 This result demonstrates the potential of TDM-based scalable electrode control as a practical solution for reducing classical hardware overhead in large-scale QCCD systems.

 The TDM-based electrode control scheme, originally proposed in Ref.~\cite{ohira2025multiplexed}, forms the basis of the experimental implementation presented here.
 This method synthesizes TDM signals corresponding to the desired voltage waveforms and distributes them to individual output channels via a demultiplexer, thereby reconstructing the appropriate control voltages at each electrode.
 As shown in Fig.~\ref{Fig:concept}(a), a single DAC generates a TDM signal at an update rate of \( N \times A \) updates per second (UPS), where \( A \) is the effective update rate per output channel and \( N \) is the number of channels.
 The multiplexed signal is then delivered to a demultiplexer housed within the vacuum chamber, significantly reducing the number of physical feedthroughs required between room-temperature electronics and the vacuum environment.
 The demultiplexer, labeled ``DEMUX'' in Fig.~\ref{Fig:concept}(a), is controlled by a logic signal, labeled ``Select Input'' in Fig.~\ref{Fig:concept}(a), which is synchronized with the DAC's voltage update rate.